Turkey Passport Ranking

-The Turkish passport currently ranks on the 51st place according to the Guide visa index.
+The Turkish passport currently ranks on the 51st place according to the Guide Passport Ranking Index.
 It provides visa-free access to 111 countries.
 This gives it an overall medium mobility score.
 Turkish passport holders have visa-free and visas on arrival access to countries such as Brazil, Qatar, Albania and South Korea.
 This allows almost instant travel worldwide.
 Turkish passport holders do however require a visa to enter about 115 countries in the world.
 Some destinations where visa is required are China, the Entire European Union and India.

 The Republic of Turkey is a transcontinental country that consists of 81 provinces.
 It is located in Southeastern Europe and Southwestern Asia with neighboring countries Greece, Bulgaria, Georgia, Armenia, Azerbaijan, Iran, Iraq and Syria.
 The most important provinces are Istanbul, Ankara and Izmir.
 Turkey has a surface area of 783,356 square kilometers and is therefore the 36th largest country in the world.
 The climate is temperate with hot, dry summers and mild winters.
 Turkey is a roughly rectangular peninsula.
 Its terrain is characterized by a high central plateau, several mountain ranges and a coastal plain.

 The overall population is over 83.1 million people.
 The capital of the country is Ankara.
 The most populous city is however Istanbul with more than 15.5 million inhabitants.
 Other important cities are Anara, Izmir, Ankara, Antalya and Bursa.
 The largest airport in the nation is Istanbul Airport (IST) with over 52 million yearly passengers.
 This makes it the 28th busiest airport in the world.
 Istanbul airport has excellent flight connections to every continent.
 It is home to the international Turkish Airways airline.